Last Updated on : 2022-02-17 05:43:44download

 });

-To listen for changes in device status, such as getting online, removal notifications, and DP data changes, register IDevListener
+To monitor changes in device status, such as connection, removal, and DP data changes, register IDevListener

 mDevice.registerDevListener(new IDevListener() {